-I celebrated my birthday not too long ago, but I was not the only one celebrating that day.
-Someone very close to me was also turning a year older, although she is officially in the record books - 5 minutes older than me!
+I celebrated my birthday, too since I am a twin.
+My sis is officially in the record books - 5 minutes older than me!
 She is my twin sister, Carol.
 She is the one on the right, I am on the left of our “little sister” Laura on her wedding day.

 We have always made good bookends for her and always add instant symmetry to all of our “sister” photos.
 In this photo I am the one bending down and Carol is on the left.

 People have always asked us, What is it like being a twin?
 Did you ever switch classes in school?
 Switch boyfriends, fill in for each other on the job?
 Who’s smarter, taller, skinner, funnier, nicer, meaner, etc, etc, etc… We never thought we looked alike and would get away with any shenanigans, so the answer is no to trying to fool people.
 When I was in 7th grade I had to write an autobiography.
 I titled it, They Call Me Carol, But I ‘m Diane.
 That is the best way I can describe what it is like being a twin – I can answer to two names along with having a built- in buddy.
 Being a twin is really no different than being a “single”.
 Our twin-ness makes us look alike, but we are very different in many ways.